Screening Stocks For Monthly Income Machine Credit Spreads

 Therefore, deciding on my credit spread and Iron Condors each month begins with Step 2 since I already have completed Step 1, my working list of current potential underlying stocks, indexes and ETFs.

-Below is my list of the stocks, indexes, and EFTs I currently consider as we begin the year.
+Below is my list of the stocks, indexes, and EFTs I currently (mid-2017) consider.
 It’s my personal list and as such does not represent every possible qualifying underlying stock, index or ETF and – obviously – just being on the candidate list does not mean that this underlying meets all the necessary Monthly Income Machine trade entry requirements at any given moment.

 But I find that most months I am able to find, based on this universe of underlyings, some qualifying credit spread and Iron Condor trades that do meet all the requirements.